mozilla/medusa/README.md

 ## Usage

-To launch the server simply yield `lein run`.
+To launch the server simply yield `lein daemon start medusa`.
 Note that you must have a recent version of leiningen installed (> 2); some distributions ship with earlier versions.